OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-750.rst

 OXID eShop 7.5 includes a new email service based on Symfony Mailer.
-The service provides clean interfaces and an extensible architecture that enables modern email transports (API-based providers, OAuth2 authentication, queued delivery).
-In the 7.x series, the new service runs as an alternative to the existing system.
+The service provides clean interfaces and an extensible architecture that enables the integration of additional mail transports via the available Symfony Mailer configurations — without core modifications.
+In the 7.x series, the new service runs as an alternative to the existing system; ``Core/Email`` continues to work, and new modules can use the ``MailerInterface`` directly.

 HTML Sanitizer
 ^^^^^^^^^^^^^^

-A new security filter based on Symfony HtmlSanitizer automatically cleans HTML content before it is displayed in the shop.
-The new Twig filter ``sanitize_html`` removes potentially dangerous HTML elements such as script tags, event handlers, and unsafe iframes.
-The allowed HTML elements and attributes are configurable.
-Modules can customize the configuration as needed.
+OXID eShop 7.5 includes an integrated HTML sanitizer as a framework building block for cleaning HTML content.
+It is based on the Symfony HtmlSanitizer and is **disabled by default** — projects activate it explicitly via a service parameter, define allow/deny rules, and use the new Twig filter ``sanitize_html`` in the templates where it should take effect.
+This allows the XSS attack vector for CMS content to be addressed systematically, without automatically changing existing shops.

 Security Improvements
 ^^^^^^^^^^^^^^^^^^^^^